This blog may contain affiliate links. Read our disclosure policy for more info.

 From Lake Alta, you’ll see a couple of very prominent peaks known as Single Cone and Double Cone.
 These are popular spots for rock climbers or very experienced hikers.
 I’ve never personally climbed either of them but know that you can do so safely on a guided tour.

 Please Note: It’s not recommended to tackle either peak independently unless you’re with someone who knows the mountain and is a very experienced mountain climber.
 The furthest you should go as a hiker is to the saddle.
-Want to climb Single or Double Cone?
-Check out this guided rock climbing and traversing tour from Queenstown!

 Essential Things to Remember

-- Lake Alta Track is best hiked during the summer months.
+• The Lake Alta Track is best hiked during the summer months.
 Hiking in the snow poses a whole other set of challenges and the trail can be hard (or impossible) to find.

-- During the summer months, you will need to pay $10 to drive up to the trailhead at The Remarkables Ski Field.
+• During the summer months, you will need to pay $15 to drive up to the trailhead at The Remarkables Ski Field.

 Related Read: For more information about hiking in New Zealand, read my blog about my useful hiking tips!